RMTT/Shadowray/README.md

 > Don't forget the `''`

 #### Update subscribes
-Using `shadowray --subscribe-update` to update all subscribes.
+Using `shadowray --subscribe-update` to update all subscribes.Meanwhile,you can use `--port <number>` to specify a port of inbound.

 ### Proxy
 #### List server